LedgerNinja0x/airdrop-eth-sol/README.md

 A production version of this app is already hosted on airdrop-rewards.netlify.com

 All you need to do is:
-- Change NEXTAUTH_URL in .env to the prod one and change url in index.js of dashboard to prod one
+- Change NEXTAUTH_URL in .env to the prod one
+- Get new client id and client secret from twitter developer console and add redirect uris correctly https://airdrop-rewards.netlify.com/api/auth/callback/twitter

 Push the code!